-All students who wish to withdraw from the University must notify the office of Student Life for completion of the requisite form and dissemination of the information to the appropriate offices.
+All students who wish to withdraw from the University must notify Student Life & Discipleship for completion of the requisite form and dissemination of the information to the appropriate offices.
 Students who withdraw from BJU will need to reapply to the University should they wish to return, and readmission is not guaranteed.